mrisen/inet-showcases/_docs/emulation/pingpong/index.md

 Ping is a basic Internet program that allows a user to verify that a particular IP address exists and can accept requests.
 Ping is used diagnostically to ensure that a host computer the user is trying to reach is actually operating.
 INET features a way to simulate ping between hosts.

-This showcase presents the emulation feature of the INET framework by performing "ping traffic" in simulated and emulated models.
+This showcase presents the emulation feature of the INET framework by performing ping communication in simulated and emulated models.

 INET version: `4.0`<br>
 Source files location: <a href="https://github.com/inet-framework/inet-showcases/tree/master/emulation/pingpong" target="_blank">`inet/showcases/emulation/pingpong`</a>